Estimates for low Steklov eigenvalues of surfaces with several boundary components

 \begin{enumerate} \item $\partial D$ intersects a boundary component $\Sigma_i$ and $D$ is contained in the cylindrical neighborhood of $\Sigma_i$.
 Since the the complement of $D$ in $M$ is connected, $\partial D$ is homotopic to $D\cap \Sigma_i$.
 Since $D\cap\Sigma_i$ is a geodesic arc and the cylindrical neighborhood has zero curvature, $|\partial D|\geq |D\cap\Sigma_i|= |D\cap\partial M|$ and finally $\frac{|\partial D|}{|D\cap \partial M|}\geq 1$. \item $\partial D$ intersects a boundary component $\Sigma_i$ but $D$ is not contained in the cylindrical neighborhood of $\Sigma_i$.
 The length of the curve $\partial D$ between its extremity in $\Sigma_i$ and the point where it leaves the cylindrical neighborhood is greater or equal to $L$.
 Hence, we have $\frac{|\partial D|}{|D\cap \partial M|}\geq \frac{2L}{ba}\geq\frac{L}{(b-1)a}$. \item $\partial D$ contains a curve of $C(A)$.
 Since $\length(A)$ is the minimal length of such a curve, $|\partial D|\geq \length(A)$.
 Moreover, $D$ cannot contain all the connected components of $\partial M$, which implies $|D\cap \partial M|\leq (b-1)a$.
 Hence, we have $\frac{|\partial D|}{|D\cap \partial M|}\geq \frac{\length(A)}{(b-1)a}$. \end{enumerate} We have considered all possible cases.
 To conclude, we observe that $\length(A)\leq a$ since the curves $\Sigma_i\times \{L\}$ belong to $C(A)$.
 Hence, we have $1\geq \frac{\length(A)}{a}\geq\frac{\length(A)}{(b-1)a}$.
 Since $\frac{|\partial D|}{|D\cap \partial M|}\geq\frac{\length(A)}{(b-1)a}$ or $\frac{|\partial D|}{|D\cap \partial M|}\geq\frac{L}{(b-1)a}$ for all possible $D$, we have $ h_2(A)\geq \frac{\min\{\length(A),L\}}{(b-1)a}$. \end{proof} We note that in higher dimensions, similar estimates cannot be obtained because in the second situation, the volume of $\partial D$ cannot be bounded below by $L$. \begin{proof}[Proof of Theorem \ref{thm0}] Theorem \ref{thm0} follows from Lemma \ref{lemma1} and Proposition \ref{propCheeg2}. \end{proof}

 The exponent of the geometric quantities involved in the estimate given in Theorem \ref{prop1} cannot be improved.
-This is obtained by showing that $\sigma_1$ and the lower bound are equivalent for families of surfaces for which all geometric quantities involved in the lower bound except one are fixed.
+This is obtained by showing that $\sigma_1$ and the lower bound are equivalent, in the sense that $\sigma_1$ goes to zero if and only if the lower bound goes to zero, for families of surfaces for which all geometric quantities involved in the lower bound except one are fixed.
 We recall that the Steklov eigenvalues of right cylinders can be computed.

 \begin{prop} The Steklov eigenvalues of the right cylinder $S_R^1\times [-T,T]$, where $S_R^1$ denotes the circle of radius $R$, are

 We note that if $\frac{T}{R}\geq \rho$, where $\rho\approx 1,19968$ is the positive root of $1=x\tanh(x)$, the first non-zero eigenvalue is $\frac{1}{T}$. \end{prop}